Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Introduction

-\begin{proposition*}(\Cref{AM.locality}(1)) Let $S$ be a scheme and $R$ be a regular good ring.
+One of the key points for us will be the existence of the ordinary motivic t-structure on the subcategory $\DM^{smA}_{\et,c}(S,R)$ of \emph{constructible smooth Artin motives} from \cite{AM1}.
+The latter is the thick subcategory generated by cohomological motives of finite étale $S$-schemes.
+Local systems can be seen as perverse sheaves with a shift given by the dimension of the base.
+Here, constructible smooth Artin motives which are in the ordinary heart can also be seen as perverse Artin motives with the same shift.
+In fact, constructible smooth Artin motives play in the theory of Artin motives the same role as locally constant sheaves with perfect fibers in the theory of étale sheaves.
+By a result of \cite{AM1}, the analogy goes even deeper: constructible smooth Artin motives are identified to étale sheaves with perfect fibers over regular schemes in \cite{AM1}.

+Our other main technical tool is the Artin truncation functor.
+Recall from \cite{az} that for $S$ a noetherian scheme, the inclusion

+of Artin motives into \emph{cohomological motives} has a right adjoint $\omega^0$: the \emph{Artin truncation functor}.
+This functor yields a trace of the six functors on Artin motives.
+We can use this to give a pointwise description of the t-structure in the spirit of \cite{bbd}: \begin{introprop} (\Cref{AM.locality}) Let $S$ be a scheme with a dimension function $\delta$ and $R$ be a localization of $\Z$.
 If $x$ is a point of $S$, denote by $i_x\colon\{ x\}\rar S$ the inclusion.
 Let $M$ be an Artin motive over $S$ with coefficients in $R$.
-Then, \begin{enumerate} \item The Artin motive $M$ is perverse homotopy t-non-negative if and only if it is bounded below with respect to the ordinary homotopy t-structure and for any point $x$ of $S$, we have \item Assume that the Artin motive $M$ is constructible.
-Then, it is perverse homotopy t-non-positive if and only if for any point $x$ of $S$, we have \end{enumerate} \end{proposition*}
+Then, \begin{enumerate} \item $M\geqslant 0$ for the perverse homotopy t-structure if and only if it is bounded below with respect to the ordinary homotopy t-structure of \cite{AM1} and for any point $x$ of $S$, we have \item If $M$ is constructible, then $M\leqslant 0$ for the perverse homotopy t-structure if and only if for any point $x$ of $S$, we have \item The perverse homotopy t-structure induces the ordinary t-structure (given by the identification with étale sheaves from \cite{AM1}) on smooth Artin motives up to a shift of $\delta(S)$. \end{enumerate} \end{introprop}